 When the purposes we collected the data for have ended we will retain and securely destroy your personal information in accordance with applicable laws and regulations.
+Details of retention periods for different aspects of your personal data are available in our retention policy.
 For further details about data retention please contact the data protection officer whose details can be found in this policy.

 Data Protection Officer

 If you have concerns that you would like to raise with us, please contact our Data Protection Officer: